 G105 Keep it together.
 ROBOTS may not intentionally detach or leave parts on the FIELD.

 Violation: RED CARD.

-G106 Tall ROBOTS in HANGAR ZONE only.
-ROBOT height, as measured when it's resting normally on a flat floor, may not exceed the maximum STARTING CONFIGURATION height (4 ft.
-4 in. (~132 cm)) unless any part of the ROBOT'S BUMPERS is in its HANGAR ZONE, in which case its height may not exceed 5 ft.
-6 in. (~167 cm).
+G106 Tall ROBOTS not allowed.
+ROBOT height, as measured when it's resting normally on a flat floor, may not exceed 6 ft.
+6 in. (~198 cm)) above the carpet during the MATCH.